In 1997, the Session of Windwood Presbyterian Church established, for this congregation, the following Statement of Faith:

 Our Church and Human Sexuality

 The debate on the social boundaries of human sexuality has been part of popular culture for decades; and because Christians do not live in a social vacuum, we’ve brought this discussion into our churches.
-In the PC(USA), we’ve been struggling with this for the last 25 years, and its current momentum is pushing our denomination away from the Biblical standard.
-To ease any confusion, Windwood’s Session presents our understanding of God’s Word on the gift of sexuality and its intended place in the Christian’s life.
-Click the file below to see the article.
+Our previous denomination, the PC(USA), struggled with this for 30 years, and finally abandoned the Biblical standard.
+Rejecting Biblical standards was one of the primary reasons Windwood joined another denomination.
+But to ease any confusion, Windwood’s Session presents our understanding of God’s Word on the gift of sexuality and its intended place in the Christian’s life.